 The American Suzuki Foundation is pleased to offer Aber Suzuki Center students tuition assistance through both our Need-Based Scholarship fund and several Merit-Based Scholarship funds.
-These scholarships are made available by generous donors such as Margery Aber, Kathleen Franceschi, Mike Porrey, and through funds raised at events such as the annual Music of the Masters.
+These scholarships are made available by generous donors such as Margery Aber, Mike Porrey, the family of Kathleen Franceschi, and through funds raised at events such as the annual Music of the Masters.

 Need-based Scholarships Awards, based solely on financial need, are made annually to make study in the Aber Suzuki Center more affordable.
-The monies for this fund are raised each year through the Music of the Masters Fundraising event.
+The monies for this fund are raised each year through the Music of the Masters fundraising event.
 Approximately $9,000 is awarded each year.
-Applications for the academic year are awarded in late July.
+Scholarships for the academic year are awarded for the fall and spring semesters.
 The process is confidential, all identifying information is removed from the application before being passed to the committee.

-Ruth D. Porrey Scholarship Fund Named in memory of his late wife, this endowment was established by Michael Porrey in 2007.
+Ruth D. Porrey Scholarship Named in memory of his late wife, this fund was established by Michael Porrey in 2007.
 Ruth and Mike’s two children, Ben and Amanda, both graduated from the ASC.
 A scholarship is awarded to a current Suzuki student each year.

-Earle and Alvina Aber Children’s Scholarships These merit awards are based on the content and creativity of a family's response to a question on the application of Suzuki philosophy.
+Earle and Alvina Aber Family Scholarship This merit scholarship is based on the content and creativity of a family's response to how they apply Suzuki principles to their daily life and assist their young children with their musical practice.
 Funds come from a trust established by Margery Aber to honor her parents.

 To be notified about applying for the 2022-23 Foundation Scholarships, please complete the form below and click SUBMIT.